gerlichlab/spoc/docs/data_structures.md

 #### Unlabelled contacts
-The quantification of genomic interactions in conventional (2-way) Hi-C assumes that there is no difference in the order of interactions.
+The quantification of genomic interactions in conventional (2-way) Hi-C assumes no difference in the order of interactions.
 This means that whether a genomic location is measured in the first read or second read of a paired-end sequencing experiment carries the same information.
-This means that during preprocessing, conventional Hi-C data is flipped based on some convention (often that the first read has a smaller genomic location based on some sort order) and then only the upper triangular interaction matrix is stored.
+This means that during preprocessing, conventional Hi-C data is flipped based on some convention (often, the first read has a smaller genomic location based on some sort of order), and then only the upper triangular interaction matrix is stored.

-When we talk about higher genomic order, a similar reasoning can apply (except for special use-cases) and we thus can flip genomic contacts such that genomic coordinates are monotonically increasing from lower to higher order (we mean this order if we refer to flipping below).
+When we talk about higher genomic order, a similar reasoning can apply (except for special use cases), and we thus can flip genomic contacts such that genomic coordinates are monotonically increasing from lower to higher order (we mean this order if we refer to flipping below).
 This produces a symmetric, high-dimensional tensor, meaning that every permutation of dimensions does not change the associated value.

 In `spoc`, this logic is implemented in the `ContactManipulator` class, in the `.flip_symmetric_contacts` method.